Bonmoniq legal

 | Technical data | IP address, user agent, timestamps, session identifiers | Authorized Users and administrators |

-The Customer undertakes not to import special categories of data under Article 9 GDPR, criminal-offence data under Article 10 GDPR or children's data, unless there is prior written agreement and documented additional measures.
+The Customer undertakes not to import special categories of data under Article 9 GDPR, criminal-offence data under Article 10 GDPR or children's data through ordinary Service fields, unless there is prior written agreement and documented additional measures.

 Processor obligations